SebastianDeubler/WhenWallStreetWorks/README.md

 # WhenWallStreetWorks
 WhenWallStreetWorks (WWW) uses 1000 randomly chosen stocks from the 6 biggest stock exchanges ['NYSE', 'NASDAQ', 'SSE', 'EURONEXT', 'JSE'] to determine the performance of your favorite technical indicator parameter combination.

-## Tecnical Indicator Analysis Overlap Study - Dashboard
+## Technical Indicator Analysis Overlap Study - Dashboard

 This repository contains an interactive Plotly dashboard to visualize and gain insights of the various Technical Analysis Library (TALIB) overlap indicators (e.g. SMA, EMA, ...).
 You can view the interactive dashboard by clicking the link below: